Area codes 718, 347, and 929: History

-For the first 37 years after the establishment of the North American Numbering Plan in 1947, all of New York City was a single numbering plan area (NPA), area code 212.
-In 1984, New York Telephone asked the New York Public Service Commission to split part of New York City into a new area code to "prevent an impending exhaustion of telephone numbers."
-On February 1, 1984, the commission voted to split serve Brooklyn, Queens, and Staten Island into a new area code, with Manhattan and the Bronx retaining 212.
+For the first 37 years after the establishment of the first nationwide telephone numbering plan in 1947, all of New York City was a single numbering plan area (NPA), area code 212.
+In 1984, New York Telephone asked the New York Public Service Commission to divide New York City into multiple numbering plan areas to "prevent an impending exhaustion of telephone numbers."
+On February 1, 1984, the commission voted to assign Brooklyn, Queens, and Staten Island with a new area code, while restricting 212 to Manhattan and the Bronx.
 The announcement of the impending split triggered protests and threats of legal action from local officials and lawmakers representing the outer boroughs.
-Despite this, New York Telephone implemented the new 718 area code on September 1, 1984.
-The split was implemented in a way that split the city's three million telephone numbers roughly in half.
+Despite this, New York Telephone implemented the new area code 718 on September 1, 1984.
+The split divided the city's three million telephone subscribers roughly into equal parts.
 Permissive dialing of 212 continued across New York City until January 1, 1985.

 On July 1, 1992, the Bronx and the neighborhood of Marble Hill, Manhattan were also split from numbering plan area 212, and were added to 718.
 A permissive dialing period for using either area code 212 or 718 in the affected area lasted until May 16, 1993.

-On October 1, 1999, area code 347 was added as an overlay code to area code 718.
+In December 1998, area code 347 was approved as an overlay code to area code 718.
+Area code 347 became effective on October 1, 1999.
+Mandatory ten-digit dialing for the 718/347 numbering plan area was required to be implemented by April 15, 2000.
+In the year after the 347 introduction, dialing errors by omitting the prefix digit 1 caused subscribers with numbers 718-347-XXXX receiving calls to the new area code.

 On December 16, 2009, the New York Public Service Commission approved an additional overlay code for the 718/347 numbering plan area.
-On January 22, 2010, NeuStar announced another overlay code (929) for the New York City 718 and 347 area codes used by boroughs outside Manhattan.
+On January 22, 2010, NeuStar announced another overlay code (929) for the 718 and 347 area codes.
 Area code 929 became effective on April 16, 2011.
 This had the effect of assigning 23.4 million numbers to an area of 6.7 million people.

-As of October 2021, NPA 347/718/929 has a projected exhaustion date of the second quarter of 2028.
+In April 2024, exhaustion of central office codes for the 347/718/917/929 overlay was projected for the last quarter of 2026, but in September 2025 this was extended to the third quarter of 2027 due to decreasing demand for new central office code assignments.

+In mitigation planning, the New York Public Service Commission decided, after a public hearing in October 2024, to install an additional area code to the overlay complex.
+Upon the approval by the New York Public Service Commission of an all-service distributed overlay on January 24, 2025, area code 465 was scheduled for an in-service date of June 18, 2026.

-Area code 917 overlays area codes 718, 347, and 929, as well as area codes 212, 646 and 332 in Manhattan.
+Area code 917 overlays area codes 718, 347, and 929, as well as area codes 212, 646, and 332 in Manhattan.